 Inheritance Tax is the tax charge that arises on certain lifetime gifts, on the value of your estate when you die, and on certain transfers in and out of trusts.
 IHT is currently payable at 40% on assets exceeding the nil rate band, which is currently frozen at £325,000 (subject to any available exemptions).
 The unused percentage of a deceased spouse’s nil rate band is transferable on the death of the second spouse.
 This could, potentially, give £650,000 of nil rate band before IHT becomes due.

 A main residence nil rate band has been available since 6 April 2017 where a residence is left to a direct descendant.
-Initially, this was set at £100,000, but this increased to £125,000 on 6 April 2018 and will increase by a further £25,000 on 6 April 2019 and 6 April 2020 to a maximum of £175,000.
-For couples, this will eventually give an additional allowance of £350,000.
+Currently the main residence nil rate band is £150,000, increasing to £175,000 on 6 April 2020.
+For couples, this will give an additional allowance of £350,000 from 6 April 2020.
 However, for estates with a net value that exceeds £2 million the main residence nil rate band will be tapered away.

 If you own your own home and have some savings and other assets then your estate could be liable to IHT when you die.
 You should plan well ahead to minimise your liability to IHT.